Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 Start with Hootsuite’s awesome guide on how to host your own virtual events.
 These ideas offer a quick, easy, and low-cost way to start boosting your business profile and meet future candidates.

 If you’re in tech, this could be a hackathon.
 For the arts industry, try hosting an exhibition.
-Or, go for a conference if you’re in marketing.
+Or, if you’re in marketing, go to a conference.

-That’s not to say you shouldn’t do remote events.
-Something as simple as hosting a webinar on an industry hot topic or a virtual job fair are still powerful ways to bring people together.
+That’s not to say you shouldn’t hold remote events.
+Something as simple as hosting a webinar on an industry hot topic or a virtual job fair is still a powerful way to bring people together.

 When attending industry events, like the epic Web Summit for techies, look into sponsorship opportunities to further spotlight your brand!